jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 ::: details OP Chain

-An individual chain within the Optimism Superchain.
-All chains, regardless of their specific properties are considered OP Chains if they are officially governed by the Optimism Collective, and therefore part of the Superchain.
+An individual chain within the Pepe Superchain.
+All chains, regardless of their specific properties are considered OP Chains if they are officially governed by the Pepe Collective, and therefore part of the Superchain.

 :::